MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 - You can print the anchor in various sizes (but be sure to always use the same size for the same guide).

 - You can [embed a link to a guide in a QR code](pc-app-anchor-embed-qr-code-link.md).
 This makes it quicker for the operator to open the appropriate guide.

-> [!IMPORTANT]
-> Anchoring a guide with a QR code requires HoloLens 2.
-This feature is not available on HoloLens 1.

 ## Set up a QR code anchor